How Often Should You Wash Your Sheets?

 - Dry the sheets on a warm or warm-plus setting.
 A hot setting will make the edges of your sheets curl up over time.
 A warm setting helps keep bed linens fluffy and prevents damage.

-Fight every instinct to turn to bleach with white sheets.
+Fight every instinct to turn to bleach to whiten your sheets.
 While this seems counter-intuitive, bleach can react with sweat, oils, and more to make your sheets more yellow, not less.
 Use a combination of baking soda (½ cup at the beginning of the wash cycle) and white vinegar (½ cup during the rinse cycle) if your sheets have an unpleasant tint.
 This combo also naturally softens the fabric.
 And keep in mind that what’s under your sheets is just as important: check out our guide to cleaning your mattress and learn whether you need a mattress protector.

 What are the Risks of Not Washing Your Sheets Regularly?

-Sleeping in your own dirt, sweat and body oils isn’t just gross—it can lead to negative health outcomes.
+Sleeping in your own dirt, sweat, and body oils isn’t just gross—it can lead to negative health outcomes.
 Here’s a list of the risks of sleeping on dirty sheets:

-- The presence of dust mites can provoke a runny nose, sneezing, watery eyes, and other allergy symptoms.
+- Allergies: The presence of dust mites can provoke a runny nose, sneezing, watery eyes, and other allergy symptoms.

 What to Do If You Can’t Wash Your Sheets Weekly